For LOST IN LOS ALAMOS Beta Readers Only - Please Do Not Share.

 “Scott, Dude.
 Why didn’t you ask her out?”

 Scott shook his head.
 This was all too much for him.
 “Not into it, Todd.
 Leave it alone.”
-He looked back to the store and saw that both women were looking out at them, commenting to each other.
+He looked back to the store and saw that both women were looking out at them, commenting to each other with smiles.

 “Look, Chollo,” Todd began, “You can’t be too choosy up here on the mesa.”
 Todd’s blue eyes were bright and earnest, set into a pie-shaped face that always looked freshly scrubbed.
 “You gotta get it where you can and I got you an inside ticket to heaven there.
 She’s prime, man, and ain’t been around.
 You know, Compiche?”
 Todd said, trying to reason with Scott.

 “No. Todd, listen.
 Don’t do me any favors, okay?
-I just want to get this job done and Betti taken care of and get back home.”
+I just want to get this job done and Betty taken care of and get back home.”

 Todd was offended and came back at Scott.
 “Don’t do you any favors, Dude?
 Dude, that’s all I’m doing for you with this deal.
 Doing you favors and screwing myself in the process.”